Multifamily Affordable Housing Decarbonization Toolkit

 Pathways to Homeownership: NYC Co-op Case Study

-In NYC, Cea Weaver, coordinator for the Housing Justice for All coalition, joined the workshop to share information about a statewide partnership of tenants and houseless New Yorkers united in the fight for housing as a human right.
-In MSP, participants heard from representatives of two local advocacy groups: Margaret Kaplan, president of the Housing Justice Center, and Michael Dahl, public policy director at HOME Line.
-Together they unpacked connections between housing justice and decarbonizing affordable housing and highlighted legislative wins that have advanced tenant protections in the state.
+In NYC, Cea Weaver, Coordinator for the Housing Justice for All coalition, joined the workshop to share information about a statewide partnership of tenants and houseless New Yorkers united in the fight for housing as a human right.
+In MSP, participants heard from representatives of two local advocacy groups: Margaret Kaplan, President of the Housing Justice Center, and Michael Dahl, Public Policy Director at HOME Line.
+These speakers explained the connection between housing justice and decarbonization and highlighted legislative wins that have advanced access to affordable housing and tenant protections in their respective states.

 Speakers brought valuable perspectives that applied throughout the workshops, encouraging participants not to isolate decarbonization challenges or solutions from housing justice, but rather to think holistically about housing outcomes that advance financial well-being and stability in communities.
 Following this level-setting conversation, attendees participated in small group discussions to identify pain points and tensions between decarbonization and tenants’ rights, craft solutions that align housing security and climate goals, and develop strategies to include tenants in decision-making.